thiagodp/html-signals/readme.md

 - 🧠 Short learning curve
 - 🧩 Also works with third-party components
 - ⚡ Fast, vanilla JavaScript
-- 📦 Just 9k unzipped (code), no external dependencies
+- 📦 About 13k unzipped (code), no external dependencies
 - 🛡️ Unit tested